 The main difference is the working days.
 Do you want to teach Monday to Friday and have the weekends off?
-Then go for a public school.
+Then go for a public school teaching job.

 Want to work mainly weekends and maybe have some adult students too?
-Work at an English training school.
-It’s your choice!
+Then work at an English training school.

 Where should I start looking for a job?

 There are plenty of ways to find a job online, through Dave’s ESL Café or just searching for English training schools in China.

 One other way to find a job is through a recruiter, such as NewLifeESL, who will place you in a school.

 Will I be the only foreigner at my school?